How have past PGA Championship winners fared the weekend before?

 BYJoe Boozell,August 5th, 2018·

-Defending PGA Champion Justin Thomas will enter the 100th PGA Championship at Bellerive coming off of a win at the WGC-Bridgestone Invitational, where he won by four strokes.
-But what does history say about the importance of momentum in the week before the PGA Championship?
+Defending PGA Champion Justin Thomas entered the 100th PGA Championship at Bellerive coming off of a win at the WGC-Bridgestone Invitational.
+He then tied for sixth at the PGA Championship.

 We recently broke down how success at The Open Championship does (or doesn’t) translate to PGA Championship success.